violet-eco/rosa/README.md

 ```

 # License
-The Rosa project is licensed under the Apache-2.0 License.
-See the LICENSE
+The Rosa project is licensed under the Violet Public License 1.0.
+See the [LICENSE](./LICENSE)
 for more details.